snippet-java/nodejs-cloudant-api-example/README.md

 ### Create, Read, Update, Delete (CRUD)

-This repository includes examples on the CRUD operations.
-You should be able to create database, create documents, list all documents, read single document, update single document, and delete single document.
+This repository includes examples on the CRUD operations as API.
+You should be able to create database, create documents, list all documents, read single document, update single document, and delete single document using the API.

-The web content you get when you go to the application's URL is stored under the `public` directory.

 If you do clone this repository, make sure you update this `README.md` file to point the `Deploy to Bluemix` button at your repository.